 When the hurricane closes in on land, its strong winds push that water toward the coast and up onto land, creating walls of water sometimes as high as 20 feet.

 The danger to people inside houses on the coast is the vicious deluge of water that can flood homes and climb up walls rapidly.
-When Hurricane Sandy hit New York and New Jersey in 2012, many homes filled quickly with water.
+When Hurricane Sandy hit New York and New Jersey in 2012, many homes quickly filled with water.

 The risks can be even greater if storm surge combines with high tide, creating a devastating, rapid rise in water levels.